The Pulse of K-Entertainment

 The Seoul Guardians carried the loudest signal

 The Seoul Guardians carried the clearest festival narrative because it was not simply another competition title.
 The Korea Herald reported that the film became the first documentary ever invited into the festival's competition section, and the public still pushed it to the runner-up Silver Mulberry through audience voting.
-As reported by The Hollywood Reporter, the film also shared FEFF's Black Dragon critics prize with Fujiko and picked up a special mention in the White Mulberry race for first-time directors.
+According to FEFF's official winners announcement, the film also shared FEFF's Black Dragon critics prize with Fujiko and picked up a special mention in the White Mulberry race for first-time directors.
 That combination matters.
 Audience festivals can reward accessibility, while critics prizes tend to reward form and urgency, so landing in both conversations at once suggests the documentary connected on more than topical curiosity.
 Produced by MBC, the film tracks the six hours after the Dec.
 3, 2024 martial law declaration in Seoul.
 That subject gives Korean cinema a politically charged international calling card right before Cannes starts setting the next global tone.

 Korea's bigger win in Udine was range